CoreLootManager/CoreLootManager/README.md

 * Send `!dkp` and `!bid` Whisper or Raid commands for bidding without using addon
 * Out of guild bidding using commands or CLM
 ## Administration
+* Auditing UI - Check and manage all events that happened in the addon
 * Time travel mode - correct errors and add entries in history to keep the data in place
 * Sandbox mode - check out options, do trainings, and experiment without affecting other players
 ## Utilities
+* Built-in migration from MonolithDKP, EssentialDKP and CommunityDKP
 * Loot tracking queue for fast auctioning
 * Auto-posting loot to raid channel
 * Player spec tracking